tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 But writing can be hard, especially if you’re a developer that doesn’t have much experience.
 In this article I’m going to share a few tips I’ve learned from writing technical content for the last five years.
 Hopefully you’ll find some of these tips helpful whether you’re just getting into the technical writing world, or whether you’re already a technical writing professional.

-Let’s start with what I consider the single most important thing you can do when it comes to writing.
+Let’s start with what I consider to be the single most important thing you can do when it comes to writing.

 ## Tip #1: Write!